Getting Started with the SDK Gem

 $ bundle exec rspec ./spec/connector_spec.rb:16

-ensures that the rspec Gem version you are using to run the tests is the version specified in your Gemfile.
+ensures that the rspec Gem version you use for tests matches the version specified in your Gemfile.

 The Workato SDK Gem works with RSpec and VCR to provide you a way to write unit tests, store HTTP interactions (requests and responses) so that you can continue to run these unit tests without constantly having to send the request to the API.
 This also has the benefit of replaying the same responses so you needn't have to worry about changes of the actual data in the Application.